objectfox/PyBot/README.md

 # PyBot
-Resources for Slack Bots in Python
+Resources for Slack Bots in Python.
+Whipped up by [@jeffk](https://twitter.com/jeffk) and first presented at PyTexas 2015.
+[Slides are on slideshare](http://www.slideshare.net/jeffkramer1/hello-pybot).

 ## simple-post/post.py